Union Budget of India: Definition and Types

 In other words, the Governments decide about the expenditure to be incurred on which commodities primarily and how the money is going to be arranged for these expenditures?
 The details of such income and expenditures statements are known as ‘Budget’.
 Each budget is made for a specified duration.

 Types of Budget

-1. Traditional or General Budget: The initial structure of the present day general budget is known as Traditional Budget.
-The main aim of the General Budget is to set up the financial control over Executive and the Legislative.
+1. Traditional or General Budget: The initial structure of the present-day general budget is known as the Traditional Budget.
+The main aim of the General Budget is to set up financial control over the Executive and the Legislative.
 This budget contains the details of income and expenditure of the Government.